feildawproton/UploadFiles/README.md

 # UploadFiles

 #On a linux disto

+might need to $ chmod +x mvnw

+might need to hide mvn folder to .mvn

 need dos2unix

 run with $ dos2unix ./mvnw spring-boot:run

-might need to hide mvn folder to .mvn